HeardLibrary/linked-data/image_analysis/google_cloud_vision/README.md

 ## Output files

 The script create four types of CSV files that correspond to the four feature options.
+The anslysis was done on [this image](https://commons.wikimedia.org/wiki/File:Interchurch_World_Movement_-_Vanderbilt_Fine_Arts_Gallery_-_1979.1140P.tif).

 [face_detection.csv](face_detection.csv)